PCMDI/pcmdi_metrics/docs/metrics_ext.rst

 Summary
 ========

+The PMP Extremes driver produces annual block extrema and return values for daily temperature and precipitation data.
+The annual block extrema results include the `ETCCDI indices <http://etccdi.pacificclimate.org/list_27_indices.shtml>`_ Rx1day and Rx5day for precipitation and TX :sub:`x` , TX :sub:`n` , TN :sub:`x` , and TN :sub:`n`  for temperature.

 Inputs
 ========

 The Extremes Driver works on daily gridded climate data.
-This package expects input netcdf files to be cf-compliant and on regular latitude/longitude grids.
+This package expects input NetCDF files to be cf-compliant and on regular latitude/longitude grids.
 X and Y dimensions must be named "lon" and "lat", and the time dimension must be named "time".
 The input variables must be called "tasmax", "tasmin", or "pr".
 Input files must contain lat, lon, and time bounds.

 Reference data
 ####################